AguaClara/Textbook/Hydraulics/Hydraulics_Intro.rst

 where :math:`\Pi_{Q}` represents the uniformity of flow distribution taken as the minimum sedimentation tank flow divided by the maximum sedimentation tank flow.

 The Ten State Standards states, "The velocity of flocculated water through conduits to settling basins shall not be less than 0.15 m/s nor greater than 0.45 m/s."
 The lower velocity matches the constraint of ensuring that the velocity is high enough to scour flocs along the bottom of the channel and thus prevent sedimentation.
-The maximum velocity was presumably set to achieve reasonable flow distribution, but that values is dependent on the head loss through the sedimentation tanks.
+The maximum velocity was presumably set to achieve reasonable flow distribution, but that value is dependent on the head loss through the sedimentation tanks.

 Below we calculate the maximum sedimentor inlet channel velocity as a function of the flow distribution uniformity.